- HMI panel design

 Who are your clients?
 Who do you develop devices and software for?

-We work with startups and mature companies that produce industrial automatics and robotics systems worldwide.
-Our team helps them solve specific engineering problems within our manufacturing automation consulting and development projects.
-Here are a few examples of our current and potential customers:
+We work with startups and mature companies that build industrial automation and robotics systems worldwide, helping them solve specific engineering problems within their development projects.
+Typical partners include:

-- Manufacturers of drive electronics (frequency converters, servo, and step controllers, soft starters).
+Manufacturers of drive electronics — frequency converters, servo and stepper controllers, soft starters

-- Companies that need customised software development for IA, HMI, SCADA, OPC/OPC UA, ROS, and other technologies.
+- Companies needing custom software for IA, HMI, SCADA, OPC/OPC UA, ROS, and related technologies

-- Developers of DAQ/IO systems and safe controllers.
+- Developers of DAQ/IO systems and safety controllers

-- Companies in predictive maintenance and Edge AI for IA.
+- Predictive maintenance and Edge AI for industrial automation systems

 What is the difference between the IIoT and the standard approach in industrial automation systems and the power sector?